JaKooLit/Ubuntu-Hyprland/README.md

 - [LINK](https://www.simplified.guide/ubuntu/switch-to-gdm) for some guide

 #### 💫 SDDM and GTK Themes offered
-- If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm)
+- If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm-2) which is a modified fork of [`LINK`](https://github.com/Keyitdev/sddm-astronaut-theme)
-- If you opted to install GTK Themes, Icons, here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice (assets directory)
+- If you opted to install GTK Themes, Icons,  here's the [`LINK`](https://github.com/JaKooLit/GTK-themes-icons).
+This also includes Bibata Modern Ice cursor.

 ## ✨ Auto clone and install
 > [!CAUTION]